So You Want to Run a Vacation Rental: Cleaning Secrets

 Recognize Value and Don’t Be Cheap!

 Not all cleanings are created equal.
-With OrganiClean, we are also able to offer renters a home that has been cleaned without any harmful chemicals and vacuumed with allergy filters.
+If you look for the least expensive cleaners, chances are you will get a less-than thorough result.
 I am truly amazed by how our cleaning staff gets the house to shine!
 They do a much better job than I would be able to do, even if I tried, and the way they make the beds look so nice is a mystery to me.
 I used to worry before each guest’s check-in, until I learned that the cleanliness of the house was always assured.
 That is the type of reliability that you want!
 Don’t nickel and dime your cleaning service, because this type of quality service will save your life as a vacation home owner.
 A great cleaning service means good reviews and, hopefully, repeat renters for you.

 After guests check out, our cleaning folks come to clean and reset the house, and then they e-mail me with any concerns (like a damaged item) and an all-clear to return the renter’s damage deposit.
 This communication is so important in allowing you to return that deposit very promptly!